brandonkgarner/CEDAR/README.md

 ## MODULES

-#### Generic company module scripts can be found in the [library](/Ansible_Deployer/ansible/library) directory.
+#### Custom CEDAR ansible modules can be found in the [library](/ansible/library) directory.
 To reference said scripts make sure you follow the examples found in each script, like so:

 ```
 - name: dynamo cd import DATA from FILE import all on level